googleforgames/quilkin/docs/src/xds.md

    > use, the server looks for the port named `default` and picks that as the endpoint's
    > port (otherwise it picks the first port in the port list).

 2. Filter chain is configurable on a per-proxy basis.
-By default an empty filter chain is used and from there the filter chain can configured using a configMap name `quilkin-config` on the proxy's pod.
+By default an empty filter chain is used and from there the filter chain can configured using a configMap named `quilkin-config` on the proxy's pod.

-As an example, the following runs the server with subcommnad _agones_ against a cluster (using default kubeconfig configuration) where Quilkin pods run in the `quilkin` namespace and game-server pods run in the `gameservers` namespace:
+As an example, the following runs the server with subcommnad `manage agones` against a cluster (using default kubeconfig configuration) where Quilkin pods run in the `quilkin` namespace and game-server pods run in the `gameservers` namespace:

 ```sh
 quilkin manage --port 18000 agones --config-namespace quilkin --gameservers-namespace gameservers